awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 To connect to a DB instance using the mysql utility, type the following command at a command prompt on a client computer to connect to a database on a MariaDB DB instance\.
 Substitute the DNS name \(endpoint\) for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.

 ```
-mysql -h <endpoint> -P 3306 -u <mymasteruser> -p
+mysql -h <endpoint> -P 3306 -u <mymasteruser>
 ```

-You will see output similar to the following\.
+After you enter the password for the user, you will see output similar to the following\.

 ```
 Welcome to the MySQL monitor.
 Commands end with ; or \g.